LATEST

 From Pepper House on Bazaar Road to Durbar Hall in Ernakulam, here are the Fort Kochi galleries and current shows carrying the city's Biennale energy through the year.

-Haila Kochi·8 July 2026·6 min read
+Haila Kochi Editorial Team·8 July 2026·4 min read

-Ever since the first Kochi-Muziris Biennale turned a cluster of old spice warehouses into galleries back in 2012, this city has quietly become the most serious place to look at art in South India.
+Ever since the first Kochi-Muziris Biennale turned a cluster of old spice warehouses into galleries back in 2012, this city has become the most serious place to look at art in South India.
 The Biennale itself runs in editions rather than year-round, but the habit it created never left.
 Walk the lanes of Fort Kochi and Mattancherry on any ordinary week and you will find working studios, gallery cafes and warehouse spaces hung with new work.
 Here is where to point yourself right now.

 Start on Bazaar Road